Backpacking in the USA

-Looking for important travel information while backpacking around United States of America?
-Here you will find information on working in United States of America, entry visas, United States of America hostels, and much more.
+Looking for important travel information while backpacking in the USA?
+Here you will find information on working in the USA, entry visas, USA hostels, and much more.

 Table of Contents

-Tourism in the States is a massive industry and millions of backpackers and tourists visit every year.
-Most tourists already have an idea what to expect due to the proliferation of American culture abroad.
+Tourism in the USA is a massive industry and millions of backpackers and tourists visit every year.
+Most tourists already have an idea of what to expect due to the proliferation of American culture abroad.
 The US is a truly huge place with plenty of things to do in every state.
-In general the US is very welcoming of tourists although if you can’t speak English or Spanish you won’t find many Americans who can speak your language.
-However with even the most basic tourist English you will be able to enjoy life the American way and that means BIG!!!

 - Currency: $ US dollar, 100 cents to the dollar